abatchelor/awellchartedpath/_posts/2018-02-13-meditation-retreat.md

 _**Anapanasati**_

-_The retreat focuses on a specific method of meditation called anapanasati but it is basically meditating by focusing on your breath.
+_The retreat focuses on a specific method of meditation called anapanasati, which is basically meditating by focusing on your breath.
 There are no mantras or physical objects to use for meditation like some other methods.
-This suited me, as all the meditation I had done previously was based on the same general concepts._

-_You focus on noticing your breath, the length of it (short, long, or medium), following the path it takes in and out of your body, the feeling of it in your nose where it enters your body, and then eventually lessen the focus on the breath while focusing on an image in your mind.
+This suited me, as all the meditation I had done previously was based on the same general concepts.
+You focus on noticing your breath, the length of it (short, long, or medium), following the path it takes in and out of your body, the feeling of it in your nose where it enters your body, and then eventually lessen the focus on the breath while focusing on an image in your mind.
 I never got to the step of creating a mental image but according to the monks that is not surprising and takes a lot more practice at clearing your mind to focus only on the present moment and your breathing._

 <div style="text-align: center; max-width: calc(100% - 20px);"><a href="/static/assets/img/blog/GBDGroup.jpg" target="_blank"><img src="/static/assets/img/blog/GBDGroup.jpg" width="45%"></a> <a href="/static/assets/img/blog/GBDmap.jpg" target="_blank"><img src="/static/assets/img/blog/GBDmap.jpg" width="45%"></a></div><p></p>